Posture is a critical component of the human condition

 Most of the patients I see with low back pain fall into two main categories of alignment.
 They either have an anterior pelvis or a posterior pelvis.
-Some of the imbalance can be attributed to the pain they are experiencing at that moment, but it is more than likely the imbalance was there before the pain alarm sounded.
+Some of the imbalance can be attributed to the pain they are experiencing at that moment, but it is more than likely prolonged spine imbalance there way before the pain alarm sounded.
 Poor posture does not happen overnight, it slowly develops over time, even decades, until it reaches a tipping point.

-Here is a good picture of pelvic alignment.
+Here is a good example of pelvic positions.

 An anterior pelvis (or anterior pelvic tilt) creates a "swayback" appearance like this

 The stomach dumps forward, while the curve in the low back (hyperlordosis) is exaggerated.
-Posture such as this puts enormous pressure on the bottom lumbar discs, while the muscles in the low back work overtime.
+This type of posture puts enormous pressure on the bottom lumbar discs, while the muscles in the low back work overtime.
 Eventually, the discs thin out and the joint spaces become narrow.

 On the other hand, here is an example of posterior pelvis (or a pelvic tuck) creating a "spoon" appearance in the low back, characterized by a flat back and very small gluteal (butt) muscles.
 This is a more common condition.

 Everyone would agree this photo shows bad posture.
 I would go far to say an overall appraisal of this fellow shows a lazy, weak posture, and maybe a lack of confidence.
 His posture looks depressed as if it is caving in on itself.
 This photo looks like he is trying to show bad posture.

 But wait a minute.
 Take a look at this next one.
 Seated, but basically the same posture.
 And, we see this everywhere.